Dick Fight Island

 Dick Fight Island (8人の戦士, Hachinin no Senshi) is a Japanese manga comic created by Reibun Ike.
 Originally published by Libre in Japanese since 2019, it was later released in English by SuBLime, the boys' love imprint of Viz Media on May 11, 2021.
 The manga is set in a fictional island archipelago only recently discovered by the outside world, where a competition is held every four years to decide the new king.
-The competition is a fight between champions representing the eight clans, with the men who orgasm first losing the battle.
+The competition is a fight between champions representing the eight clans, with the man who orgasms first losing the battle.

 Plot

 Dick Fight Island is set in Pulau Yong'Unda, a fictional archipelago made up of eight islands, that was not discovered by the outside world until the end of the 20th century.
 The king of the archipelago is decided in a contest held every four years called "The Great Wyrm Tournament", with each of the eight clans that make up the people of the archipelago sending out their own champion.
 The champions face each other in a series of one-on-one fights, the winner being the person who can make the other orgasm first.
 Thus, the champions go into their fights with armor that "was designed for the manhood, growing larger and more elaborate by the year."
 However, in keeping with local custom, the men wear clothes displaying the buttocks, this being considered a proud statement of manliness.
 The story's central character is Harto, a member of the Jewel Tribe, who has been studying abroad for four years and has returned to take part in the tournament.
 Harto has learned a "secret trick" that he hopes will allow him to win the tournament.
 Meanwhile, Harto's boyfriend, Matthew, follows him to Pulau Yong'Unda, jealous of the fact that Harto is being touched by other men.

 The second volume explores the events following "The Great Wyrm Tournament," and the relationships that blossom as a result of the tournament's events.